 You might consider having a contract or agreement with the peer educators, where they sign to commit themselves for the duration of the project.
 It may be that a peer group education project takes place within a school term or 'education years' so that young people can commit themselves for particular periods.
-An agreement can also include the name, address, telephone number of a supportive contact person and times when he or she can be contacted (see page 45).
+A Support Agreement can also include the name, address, telephone number of a supportive contact person and times when he or she can be contacted.
 Incentives - To pay or not to pay?

 To pay or not to pay?
 When building a team of group peer educators, incentives may be important-from free food, seminars, residential weekends, media exposure, academic credits or money.
 For some young people volunteering may not be an option because of economic pressure to earn money for themselves or the family.
 An hourly wage could make it financially possible for young people to commit their time to peer group education programmes.
-Incentives can take many forms; either as payment for time and expenses or for acknowledgement of the learning experience, some education authorities are able to give credits for learning.
-Payment is a very sensitive question and should be considered carefully in discussion with every one involved in the project.
-The basic rule is, however, that all steps should be taken, that young people's involvement does not cost them money.
+Incen-

 6.3.
-Peer Group Leaders or Coaches

-Who helps with the training?
+Peer Group Leaders or Coaches Who helps with the training?

 Working through an appropriate training co-ordinator may be important for some programmes.
 The person responsible for training, supporting and recruiting the peer group should have an understanding of young people, i.e. as a youth or community worker or representative of a youth organisation or agency.
 For many peer group education projects this is planned by an individual who is ultimately responsible for the programme.
 He/she should have a clear understanding of potential peer educators, their training and support needs.
 Most important this person needs to have a sound belief in the potential of young people.
 This leader or coach has a role which is to support, to motivate, to initiate and to assist the young people, when necessary.
 Eventually the leader or coach should withdraw from his/her role and give over the leadership entirely to the young people.
-(See also Section 7: 10 points for a coach)
+(See also Section 7: 12 points for the supportive and non-authoritarian coach)